dimayasinskyi/dimayasinskyi/README.md

 ---

 ## About Me
 Self-taught backend developer focused on Django.
 Experienced in building complex websites with user systems, carts, comments, and APIs.
-Comfortable with Git, HTML/CSS, and Bootstrap.
-Actively learning and motivated to grow.
-Open to internships or junior-level positions.

 ---